Experiments with Optimal Model Trees: Experiments

-We used the implementations of random forests, CART, and \svms from the Python API \emph{scikit-learn} \cite{pedregosa2011scikit}, the implementations of LMT and M5P from the data mining software WEKA \cite{hall2009weka}, the implementation of SRT-L from the Python library \emph{pystreed}, and the implementation of the local search based OMTs from InterpretableAI \cite{InterpretableAI}.
-For random forest, the number of estimators is set to 100; all other parameters are left at their default value, as it is done for all other methods evaluated.
-Experiments were run on an AMD Epyc 7702 64-core CPU running Ubuntu 18.04.6 LTS and a MacBook Pro M3 Pro running 15.6.1.\footnote{The implementation of optimal trees and the code to perform the experiments are available at \url{https://github.com/sabinoroselli/Decision_Tree}}.
+We used the implementations of random forests, CART, and \svms from the Python API \emph{scikit-learn} \cite{pedregosa2011scikit}, the implementations of LMT and M5P from the data mining software WEKA \cite{hall2009weka}, the implementation of SRT-L from the Python library \emph{pystreed}, the implementation of DL8.5 from the python library \emph{PyDL8.5} \cite{aglin2021pydl8}, and the implementation of the local search based OMTs from \emph{InterpretableAI} \cite{InterpretableAI}.
+For CART, we perform cost-complexity pruning and select the best estimator based on a 10 fold cross validation.
+For DL8.5, we perform a grid search on maximum depth in range $0,\ldots,3$ and minimum number of points per leaf $\{2,5,10\}$.
+Moreover, as the algorithm only takes 0-1 input data, we binarize the problem instances, setting a maximum of 20 intervals per features.
+For the same reason, the algorithm is not applicable to multi-class datasets.
+For random forest, the number of estimators is set to 100; all other parameters are left at their default value.
+Experiments were run on an AMD Epyc 7702 64-core CPU running Ubuntu 18.04.6 LTS and a MacBook Pro M3 Pro running 15.6.1.
 A single core was used for each run of each learning algorithm.
+The implementation of optimal trees and the code to perform the experiments are available at \url{https://github.com/sabinoroselli/Decision_Tree} and downloadable via pip as a python library under the name \emph{OptimalModelTree}.